danielteberian/Kurios32/README.md

 # Kurios32
 A 32-bit kernel, written in C++, that can (probably) run on real hardware.

+I work on this a lot, and it is often a mess.
+If it doesn't compile, use a previous commit.
+I try to make a note of when the kernel is messed up.
+I use Github to archive the kernel's code.

 ## Features:
  - A working command-line interpreter